 In 2012 I was hired as a Junior System Administrator for a company that built course enrollment software.
 My novice Unix skills were pushed to the max as I was now thrown into managing production FreeBSD servers from Sydney to Hong Kong.
 I picked up some Java, SVN, Jenkins and Maven having to assist in deploying their app and Drupal to manage their company CMS.

-In my spare time, I experiment with code in multiple programming languages such as Java, Go and Clojure.
+In my spare time, I code in multiple programming languages such as C, Java, Go and Clojure.
 I build WordPress plugins and themes for fun and I’m constantly trying to learn new things and expand my abilities.